 On arrival at the Priory grounds, the Blessed Sacrament was placed on the altar and Bishop Alan gave Benediction and then led devotions at the original site of the Holy House, before it was destroyed at the time of the Reformation.

-This article is courtesy of Network Norfolk & Keith Morris
+Article is courtesy of Network Norfolk & Norwich